Monarchy of the United Kingdom

-The monarchy of the United Kingdom, commonly referred to as the British monarchy, is the form of government used by the United Kingdom by which a hereditary monarch reigns as the head of state, with their powers regulated by the British constitution.
-The term may also refer to the role of the royal family within the UK's broader political structure.
-The monarch since 8 September 2022 is King Charles III, who ascended the throne on the death of Queen Elizabeth II, his mother.
+The monarchy of the United Kingdom, or simply the British monarchy, is the form of government used by the United Kingdom by which a hereditary monarch reigns as the head of state, with their powers regulated by the British constitution.
+The term may also refer to the role of the royal family within the United Kingdom's broader political structure.
+The monarch since 8 September 2022 is King Charles III, who ascended the throne on the death of his mother, Queen Elizabeth II.

-The monarch and their immediate family undertake various official, ceremonial, diplomatic and representational duties.
+The monarch and the immediate royal family undertake various official, ceremonial, diplomatic, and representational duties.
 Although formally the monarch has authority over the government—which is known as "His/Her Majesty's Government"—this power may only be used according to laws enacted in Parliament and within constraints of convention and precedent.
 In practice the monarch's role, including that of Head of the Armed Forces, is limited to functions such as bestowing honours and appointing the prime minister, which are performed in a non-partisan manner.
-(Note: The sovereign is, however, entitled to comment on drafts of laws that would directly affect the monarchy) The UK Government has called the monarchy "a unique soft power and diplomatic asset".
+In 2014, the House of Lords Select Committee on Soft Power and the UK's Influence called the monarchy "a unique soft power and diplomatic asset".
 The Crown also occupies a unique cultural role, serving as an unofficial brand ambassador for British interests and values abroad, increasing tourism at home, and promoting charities throughout civil society.

 The British monarchy traces its origins from the petty kingdoms of Anglo-Saxon England and early medieval Scotland, which had consolidated into the separate kingdoms of England and Scotland by the 10th century.
 England was conquered by the Normans in 1066, after which Wales also gradually came under the control of Anglo-Normans.
 The process was completed in the 13th century when the Principality of Wales became a client state of the English kingdom.
 The Anglo-Normans also established the Lordship of Ireland.
-Meanwhile, Magna Carta began the process of reducing the English monarch's political powers.
+Meanwhile, the Magna Carta began the process of reducing the English monarch's political powers.
 In the 16th century, English and Scottish monarchs played a central role in what became the religious English Reformation and Scottish Reformation, and the English king became King of Ireland.
 Beginning in 1603, the English and Scottish kingdoms were ruled by a single sovereign when the Scottish King James VI acceded to the throne of England as James I. From 1649 to 1660, the tradition of monarchy was broken by the republican Commonwealth of England, which followed the Wars of the Three Kingdoms.
-Following the installation of William III and Mary II as co-monarchs in the Glorious Revolution, the Bill of Rights 1689, and its Scottish counterpart the Claim of Right Act 1689, further curtailed the power of the monarchy and excluded Catholics from succession to the throne.
+Following the installation of William III and Mary II as co-monarchs in the Glorious Revolution, the Bill of Rights 1689, and its Scottish counterpart the Claim of Right Act 1689, further curtailed the power of the monarchy and excluded Roman Catholics from succession to the throne.
 In 1707, the kingdoms of England and Scotland were merged to create the Kingdom of Great Britain, and in 1801, the Kingdom of Ireland joined to create the United Kingdom of Great Britain and Ireland.